Nibezak/payflow-package/docs/core/reference/urls.md

 ## Adding URL support to Models

-Out the box Lunar has a few pre-configured models which have URLs
+Out the box Payflow has a few pre-configured models which have URLs

 - Products
 - Collections